Everglow (song): Background

 Martin came up with the idea for the title of the song from a slang word he heard from a surfer.
 In an interview with Zane Lowe, he explained the origin of the phrase: "I was in the ocean one day with this surfer guy, who spoke just like you'd imagine a surfer guy to speak … This guy spoke like Sean Penn's character from Fast Times at Ridgemont High.
 He was like, 'Yo dude, I was doing this thing the other day man, it gave me this total everglow!'"

 Live performance

 The song was debuted during the iHeartRadio album release party of A Head Full of Dreams, on 19 November 2015.
-On June 26, 2016, Coldplay performed at Glastonbury Festival and after introducing the band, Chris Martin announced they were going to play Everglow.
-Chris' piano was out of tune causing Martin to stop and do the song in a key down, so he played the song with the piano, without the other members of the band.
-Days later, on July 3, 2016, the band started to play that stripped back version of Everglow, and on November 11, 2016 it was released as the final single of the album because of how much they liked the live performance.
+On 26 June 2016, Coldplay performed at Glastonbury Festival and after introducing the band, Chris Martin announced they were going to play Everglow.
+Martin's piano was out of tune resulting in him stopping the song and doing it a key down, resulting in him playing the song with the piano, without the other members of the band.
+Days later, on 3 July 2016, the band started to play that stripped back version of Everglow, and on 11 November 2016, it was released as the final single of the album because of how much they liked the live performance.